Asymptotic Bounds for t(3,n) and an Application to t(4,n): Abstract

 \section{Abstract}

-A set of vertices $X\subseteq V$ in a simple graph $G(V,E)$ is irredundant if each vertex $x\in X$ is either isolated in the induced subgraph $G[X]$ or else has a private neighbor $y\in V\setminus X$ that is adjacent to $x$ and to no other vertex of $X$.
-The \emph{mixed Ramsey number} $t(m,n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ has an $m$-element irredundant set in the blue subgraph or an $n$-element independent set in the red subgraph.
-The irredundant Ramsey number $s(m,n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ has an $m$-element irredundant set in the blue subgraph or an $n$-element irredundant set in the blue subgraph.
-In this paper, we determine $t(3,n)$ and $s(3,n)$ up to a polylogarithmic factor of order $\log^{1/4}{n}$ by showing that $t(3,n)=O\left(n^{5/4}/{\log{n}}\right)$, which improved the best upper bound due to Rousseau and Speed in [Comb.
-Probab.
-Comput.
-12 (2003), 653–660].
-As an application, we verify a conjecture for $m=4$ proposed by Chen, Hattingh, and Rousseau in [J. Graph Theory 17(2) (1993), 193–206]. \\[2mm] {\bf Keywords:} mixed Ramsey number; Ramsey number; irredundant set\\[2mm] {\bf AMS subject classification 2020:} 05C55; 05C15.
+Let $X\subseteq V(G)$ be a vertex subset of a simple graph $G$.
+The set $X$ is called \emph{irredundant} if every vertex $x\in X$ is either isolated in the induced subgraph $G[X]$ or possesses a private neighbor $y\in V(G)\setminus X$ that is adjacent to $x$ and to no other vertex of $X$.
+The \emph{mixed Ramsey number} $t(m,n)$ is defined as the smallest integer $N$ such that every red-blue coloring of the edges of the complete graph $K_N$ contains either an $m$-element irredundant set in the blue graph or an $n$-element independent set in the red graph.
+The \emph{irredundant Ramsey number} $s(m,n)$ is defined analogously, with the independent set replaced by an $n$-element irredundant set in the red graph.